The Task Launcher component handles creating and managing tasks for both units and buildings.

 - Required Resources: Which resources and how much of these resources does the task need to be launched?
 Amount of resource types matches the size of the array in this field.
 For each element of this array, provide the name of the resource and the amount required.

-- Task Completed Audio: Audio clip played when the task is done.
+- Complete Audio: Audio clip played when this task is completed.